tostenzel/autodiff/README.md

 Starting point of this project is George Hotz' [tinygrad](https://github.com/tinygrad/tinygrad/tree/master), see [license](https://github.com/tostenzel/edugrad/blob/24-write-readmemd-with-implementation-details/LICENSE).
 I removed features that did not align with edugrad's purpose, eliminated all optimizations, and adjusted the module structures and coding style, adding extensive explanations in docstrings and comments.
-The changes and additions to the code are relatively minor.
+My changes and additions to the shortened and refactored code are relatively minor.
 The autograd mechanism is inspired by Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd).